marciopocebon/enumerate-iam/README.md

 2019-05-10 15:58:27,311 - 21345 - [INFO] -- sqs.list_queues() worked!
 ```

+If a run hangs for more than a few seconds, you likely need to blacklist that command
+in the bruteforce_tests.py (and generate_bruteforce_tests.py).

 Now you do!

 `enumerate-iam.py` tries to brute force all API calls allowed by the IAM policy.